vlfufaev/ML_Example/README.md

 # ML_toy_example

-This is ML baseline taken from Skillbox webinar.
+This is simple ML project based on task from Skillbox webinar.